jon-harper/jon-harper.github.io/docs/abs/about.md

 ABS is widely used in injection molding.
 Injection molding allows mass production at low per-unit costs with a high up-front cost for the molds and prototype(s).[^b1]

 Prototyping ABS parts for injection molding was one of the first commercial uses of FDM 3D printing.
-3D printed parts can be nearly as strong as an injection molded equivalents; this allows cheap prototypes before committing to an expensive mold.
+3D printed parts can be nearly as strong as their injection molded equivalents; this allows cheap prototypes before committing to an expensive mold.
 Under the right conditions, ABS is also easy to 3D print.

 Below are some general properties of ABS plastic.
 We'll get into more detail in the next section about how ABS behaves when printed.